pipewire-debian/pipewire-debian/README.md

 ## [Launchpad PPA](https://launchpad.net/~pipewire-debian/+archive/ubuntu/pipewire-upstream)

-:warning: **This repo is not obsolete.
-I will sync this repo with the Launchpad PPA to support other Debian based distros.
+:warning: **This repo (`master` branch) Can be viewed as a mirror of Launchpad PPA.
+I will keep sync this with the LP PPA.
 The [development](https://github.com/pipewire-debian/pipewire-debian/tree/development) branch is important as I will be using that branch to push new patches related to building PipeWire, blueman-git and their dependencies.**

 ## 1. PPA Configuration

 ### Add the Launchpad PPA...

-:bulb: **The recommended & convenient way, see next [section](#or-the-github-ppa) for other Debian-based distros**
+:bulb: **The recommended & convenient way, see next [section](#or-the-github-ppa) If you can't install from LP PPA**

 ```bash
 # You can update your system with unsupported packages from this untrusted PPA by adding ppa:pipewire-debian/pipewire-upstream